 Goldin&Senneby bought a plot of land and engaged a playwright to produce a script about it.

 Some Lancaster-based artists also contributed to the project.
 Helen Hicks and Rachel-Ann Powers were appointed as Engagement Artists.
 StoreyG2 provided support to Catriona Stamp for production of a video.

-In Britain it has been estimated that about 69% of the land is owned by 0.6% of the population.
+It has been estimated that about 69% of the land in Britain is owned by 0.6% of the population.
 However, landownership is a hidden political topic.